 Among the studied techniques, there are some graph construction methods that follow an intuitive construction process.
 They are based solely on simple relationships between pairs of nodes and only consider basic co-occurrence statistics if needed.
 Thus, they do not require a deep understanding of the semantic structure.
 In the following, we refer to these sorts of networks as \textbf{Intuitive Graphs}. \autoref{fig:graphs} illustrates how they work.

-\textbf{Window-based:} Following \citet{hassan-banea-2006-random}, given an input text, if a term has not been previously seen, then a node is added to the graph to represent it, and an undirected edge is induced between two nodes simply if they are two consecutive terms in the text.\\ \textbf{Window-based extended:} As for the above window-based construction, except that the window size is extended to three.
-Then, the tokens contained in the window define edges among each other.
-With this, each word in the input text will ultimately be tied to the two previous terms and the two subsequent ones.\\ \textbf{Sequence-weighted:} This strategy \citep{castillo2015author} defines a directed graph with nodes for words and edges that represent that the two corresponding lexical units appear together in the text sequence and follow the order in which they appear.
-Additional edge weights capture the number of times that two vertices appear together in the text to represent the relationship's importance in the text.\\ \textbf{Sequence simplified:} Inspired by the above sequential graphs, a simplified version is considered that omits the edge weights.
+\textbf{Window-based:} Following \citet{hassan-banea-2006-random}, given an input text, if a term has not been previously seen, then a node is added to the graph, and an undirected edge is induced between two nodes if they are two consecutive terms in the text.\\ \textbf{Window-based extended:} As for the above construction, but with a window size of three.
+With this, each word will ultimately be tied to the two previous terms and the two subsequent ones.\\ \textbf{Sequence-weighted:} This strategy \citep{castillo2015author} defines a directed graph with nodes for words and edges that represent that the two corresponding lexical units appear together in the text sequence and follow the order in which they appear.
+Additional edge weights capture the number of times that two words appear together, which is intended to reflect the strength of their relationship.\\ \textbf{Sequence simplified:} Inspired by the above, a simplified version omits the edge weights.
 Thus, the effect of the edge importance function over the pure graph structure can be studied in isolation.

-A more sophisticated graph-based text representation strategy requiring a deeper understanding is also considered.
-Contrary to the previous intuitive schemes, it requires an elaborate process for defining the graph components.
+A more sophisticated graph-based text representation strategy requiring a more elaborate graph construction process is also considered.

 \textbf{TextLevelGCN:} Every word appearing in a text is treated as a node, and edges are defined between adjacent words in a fixed-size window.
-Unlike Intuitive Graphs, TextLevelGCN \citep{huang-etal-2019-text} considers each word token occurrence as a separate node, i.e., it allows multiple nodes if the corresponding term occurs more than once in the text.
-Therefore, even for polysemous words, the specific in-context meaning can be determined by the influence of weighted information from its neighbors, improving the expressiveness of the graph.
-The authors further employed PMI as an edge weighting function for the word associations as in \citet{yao2019graph}.
+Unlike the above Intuitive Graphs, TextLevelGCN \citep{huang-etal-2019-text} considers each word token occurrence as a separate node, i.e., it allows multiple nodes if the corresponding term occurs more than once in the text.
+Therefore, the specific in-context meaning can be determined by the influence of weighted information from its neighbors.
+The authors further employed PMI as an edge weighting function for the word associations, as in \citet{yao2019graph}.